-Standard ordinary non contentious business decisions (e.g. usual AGM matters, approval of accounts, appointment of auditors etc) will be made by a single non-conflicted member of the Gresham House Investment Committee with recommendations from the Gresham House Management Committee; and Special, contentious or exceptional business decisions will be made by non-conflicted members of the Gresham House Investment Committee with recommendations from the non-conflicted members of the Gresham House Management Committee.
+- Standard ordinary non contentious business decisions (e.g. usual AGM matters, approval of accounts, appointment of auditors, etc.) will be made by a single non-conflicted member of the Gresham House plc Investment Committee with recommendations from the GMC; and - Special, contentious or exceptional business decisions will be made by non-conflicted members of the Gresham House plc Investment Committee with recommendations from the non-conflicted members of the GMC.